Colombatto/UiPathBaseArchitecture/README.md

 ## Any known limitation or issues of this three tier architecture ?

-This configuration allows studio instances to connect directly to windows orchestrator instances (i.e. bypassing NLB), you may want to remove/change this configuration.
+This configuration allows studio instances to connect directly to windows orchestrator instances (i.e. bypassing NLB) in addition to use NLB, you may want to remove this option.
+I left this configuration because can be useful to test/debug communication between instances.

+I tested successfully this architecture in different AWS regions.
+The only known issue is that using this architecture with multi-az RDS in North Virginia will cause subnet issue.

 ## Useful commands